AdobeDocs/campaign-classic.en/help/interaction/using/offers-on-an-inbound-channel.md

    ![](assets/offer_inbound_anonymous_example_020.png)

-   The blue URL boxes above correspond to the instance name, the internal name of the environment (refer to [Creating an anonymous environment](#creating-an-anonymous-environment)) and the theme linked to the category ([Creating an offer category and a theme](#creating-an-offer-category-and-a-theme)).
+   The blue URL boxes above correspond to the instance name, the internal name of the environment (refer to [Create an anonymous environment](#creating-an-anonymous-environment)) and the theme linked to the category ([Create an offer category and a theme](#creating-an-offer-category-and-a-theme)).
 The latter is optional.

 When a visitor accesses the website's home page, the offers with the **financing** theme are displayed as configured on the HTML page.